Pierre-Joseph Proudhon: Entrance into the printing trade

 In 1827, Proudhon began an apprenticeship at a printing press in the house of Bellevaux in Battant.
 On Easter of the following year, he transferred to a press in Besançon owned by the family of one of his schoolmates, Antoine Gauthier.
 Besançon was an important center of religious thought at the time and most of the works published at Gauthier were ecclesiastical works.
 During the course of his work, Proudhon spent hours every day reading this Christian literature and began to question many of his long-held religious beliefs which eventually led him to reject Christianity altogether.
-In his first book, What is Property?, he stated his religious journey began with Protestantism and ended with being a Neo Christian.
+In his first book, What is Property?, he revealed that his religious journey began with Protestantism and ended with being a Neo Christian.

-Over the years, Proudhon rose to be a corrector for the press, proofreading their publications.
-By 1829, he began to become more interested in social issues than religious theory.
+Over the years, Proudhon rose to be a corrector for the press, proofreading publications.
+By 1829, he had become more interested in social issues than in religious theory.
 Of particular importance during this period was his encounter with Charles Fourier, who in 1829 came to Gauthier as a customer seeking to publish his work Le Nouveau Monde Industriel et Sociétaire.
 Proudhon supervised the printing of the book, which gave him ample opportunity to talk with Fourier about a variety of social and philosophical issues.
 These discussions left a strong impression on Proudhon and influenced him throughout his life.
 It was also during this time that Proudhon formed one of his closest friendships with Gustave Fallot, a scholar from Montebéliard who came from a family of wealthy French industrialists.
 Impressed by Proudhon's corrections of one of his Latin manuscripts, Fallot sought out his friendship and the two were soon regularly spending their evenings together discussing French literature by Michel de Montaigne, François Rabelais, Jean-Jacques Rousseau, Voltaire, Denis Diderot and many other authors to whom Proudhon had not been exposed during his years of theological readings.